joaopereirawd/omdb-app/README.md

 ### Environment variables

 Save `.env.example` as `.env` and update the environment variables accordingly.
-You can use this api key if you don't have any **c8446168**
+Or you can use this api key if you don't have any **c8446168**